Exeter Central railway station: History

-The London and South Western Railway (LSWR) opened its Exeter Extension from on 19 July 1860 and its station at Queen Street in the city centre became the terminus for services from London Waterloo station, known as Exeter Queen Street.
+The London and South Western Railway (LSWR) opened its Exeter Extension from on 19 July 1860 and its station at Queen Street in the city centre became the terminus for services from London Waterloo station, known then as Exeter Queen Street station.
 From 1 May 1861 it was also the terminus for trains on the new Exeter and Exmouth Railway.
-This was also operated by the LSWR but the physical junction between the two lines was at Exmouth Junction, 1.1 mi east of Queen Street.
+This was also operated by the LSWR but the physical junction between the two lines was at Exmouth Junction, 1 mi 3 ch east of Queen Street.